Search by Provider Name

 ROSE HAVEN DAY CENTER

-Provides food, clothing, diapers, pet food, bus fare, temporary mailing address, laundry facilities, showers, and hygiene items.
+Provides food, clothing, diapers, showers, hygiene items, pet food, laundry facilities, bus fare, and temporary mailing addresses.
 Advocates are available to help connect individuals to community resources.
-Outdoor gear provided when available.
-Also offers financial assistance in obtaining ID, storage fees, utility and phone bills, and rental applications.
-No overnight shelter.
+Offers limited financial assistance in obtaining ID, storage fees, utility and phone bills, and rental applications.
+Also, provides outdoor gear when available.
+No overnight shelter or rental assistance.

 1740 NW Glisan Street